Threshold Tuning for Aggregation

 tasks_api = client.tasks_api()

-# Query recent point count
+# Query the recent point count for the window under evaluation.

-flux_query = '''
+flux_query = """

 from(bucket: "raw_telemetry")